 Faced with aging infrastructure, electrical utilities are increasingly looking into smart grid technology to enhance and control their grids, and to get a better handle on load management.
 Smart grid projects, however, only work efficiently with participation from end customers.
 Utilities are also spending money on traditional campaigns that often show no significant amount of customer engagement and offer no real way to measure the engagement they do receive.

 Our first goal is to reduce the surprises consumers get each month.
 You get your bill showing X kilowatts used and you owe X amount.
-If that total is a surprise, you have no clue where that money was spent, at what times, on which dates, etc. Even if you call your utility they have no idea.
-Being able to see at any time just how energy is being consumed by different appliances in your home; that’s the real value on the consumer side.
+If that total is a surprise, you have no clue where that money was spent, at what times, on which dates, etc. Even if you call the utility they have no idea.
+Being able to see at any time just how energy is being consumed by different appliances in your home; that’s the true value on the consumer side.

-ONB: That’s an attractive value proposition to be sure.
+ONB: That’s an attractive value proposition.